5 Spring Cleaning Tasks You Shouldn’t Skip This Year

 Scrub Your Oven

 There’s nothing worse than turning on your oven to cook dinner and filling the house with the horrible smell of burnt food.
-If your oven is looking dingy, spring cleaning is the perfect time to tackle the mess.
+If your oven looks dingy, spring cleaning is the perfect time to tackle the mess.

 Clean Out the Closet